jwinarske/meta-luxonis/README.md

     "
 ```

-Default config includes FWP files as resource in each binary executable.
-Lots of space use when installing both examples and tests.
+Default config includes FWP files as resource in shared library.
+This is done to prevent redundancy.

 ## Example Status